Musab-Nazir/clojure-fullstack-template/README.md

 ## Software Stack
 * Reitit routing for both backend and frontend
-* H2 DB for fast and easy prototyping
+* SqLite DB for fast and easy prototyping
 * Next JDBC as the DB library
 * Shadow-cljs for frontend build tool
 * Timbre for logging